-The James Tait Black Prize for Drama is currently suspended due to Covid 19.
-Submissions may re-open in January 2023.
+The James Tait Black Prize for Drama was suspended due to Covid 19, submissions may re-open in January 2024.

 Currently no submissions are being accepted.

 The £10,000 award is bestowed to a new play that displays an original voice in theatre and has made a significant and unique contribution to the art form.

 The winner is announced at an award ceremony held at the Traverse Theatre during the Edinburgh Fringe, where extracts of the shortlisted plays will be performed.

 Submissions must be made from agents or the original producing company, and the nominator must have permission from the playwright before making a submission.